 Sometimes all that students need is a basic tour of the library to find out where the books, periodicals, and other resources are located.
 We will take them on a walking tour of the library, pointing out important items and demonstrating how to use specific equipment such as microfilm machines upon request.

 We also recognize that different disciplines have particular research needs.
 In response to those special needs we will design library instruction according to your specifications.
-Our librarians can demonstrate subject specific databases that your students can use to accomplish their research assignments or instruction your students how to use special programs such as PowerPoint.
-Please let us know what you need and we will help your students learn how to use the most useful resources available for your assignments.
+Our librarians can demonstrate subject specific databases that your students can use to accomplish their research assignments or instruct your students how to use special programs such as PowerPoint.
+Please let us know what you need and we will help your students learn how to use the most appropriate resources available for your assignments.

 For information about these sessions or to schedule one for your class, use the library instruction request form on the previous page, or contact Charley Hively (367-4617) or any of the other librarians at 367-4121.
 Please contact us at least two weeks in advance to allow for proper scheduling and presentation design.